The Diet Chef

 What is the best cooking method for halibut?

 It all depends on what you want out of your halibut recipe.
-I love to make pan seared halibut because this method keeps the halibut super flaky on the inside with a nice golden crust on the outside.
+I love to make pan fried halibut because this method keeps the halibut super flaky on the inside with a nice golden crust on the outside.
 You can also pan roast the halibut for a similar effect.

 However, if you want to infuse even more flavor into your halibut - and don't mind sacrificing the crust - baking or poaching the halibut in milk, oil, or tomato sauce are some other great ways to cook halibut.